 4. Dum ki Biryani

 It is a form of biryani, from Karnataka.
-It was originated after blending Mughlai and Iranian cuisine in the kitchens of the Nizam.
+Chefs in the Nizam’s kitchens originated it by blending Mughlai and Iranian cuisine.
 It is usually served with dahi chutney and a green chilli curry.

 5. Pav Bhaji

 It is a vegetarian food item that originates from Gujarat.
-It is made with gram flour and usually steamed.
-Dhokla can be eaten for breakfast, as the main course, or as a snack.
+Made with gram flour and usually steamed, people can eat Dhokla for breakfast, as the main course, or as a snack.
 It is often served with tamarind chutney or green coriander or mint chutney.

 7. Dal Bati Churma